CHE 1000 PREPARATION FOR PRINCIPLES OF CHEMISTRY

 Four hours.
 Prerequisite: CHE 1112.
 Fundamental topics in inorganic chemistry will be explored, among them: atomic theory and periodicity, the structure of simple solids, main group elements, and structure and bonding of coordination compounds.
 The laboratory component of the course will give students experience with various laboratory techniques used in the synthesis and characterization of inorganic compounds.

-CHE 3320 APPLIED PHYSICAL, ANALYTICAL, AND INORGANIC CHEMISTRY
+CHE 3320 APPLIED SYNTHESIS AND CHARACTERIZATION

 CHE 3335 INSTRUMENTAL ANALYSIS